 Increased Standard Deduction and Charitable Planning

-Starting in 2018, the standard deduction is increasing to $12,000 for individuals and $24,000 for married couples.
+The standard deduction increased to $12,200 for individuals and $24,400 for married couples.
 Coupled with the new $10,000 limit on the state tax deduction (for income and property taxes) and elimination of miscellaneous itemized deductions, many individual taxpayers (especially those without a mortgage) will likely be utilizing the standard deduction rather than itemizing deductions as they may have in the past.
 For those now using the standard deduction, no tax benefit is received for charitable contributions.
 Therefore, if you are making charitable contributions, doubling up on contributions every other year while taking the standard deduction the other years will maximize the tax savings while continuing to meet your charitable giving desires.

 For example, assume married taxpayers have maximized the (new) $10,000 deduction for state income tax and/or property taxes paid and they also contribute $12,000 annually to their church.
-Because their total itemized deductions are only $22,000 for 2018, they will not benefit from itemizing these deductions.
-Rather they use the $24,000 standard deduction for 2018 (essentially losing any tax benefits of the contributions).
-However, if they double up on the contributions for a total of $24,000 to their church in 2018, then their total itemized deductions will be $34,000 in 2018.
-In 2019 they will make no church contributions, but still use a full $24,000 standard deduction.
+Because their total itemized deductions are only $22,000 for 2019, they will not benefit from itemizing these deductions.
+Rather they use the $24,400 standard deduction for 2019 (essentially losing any tax benefits of the contributions).
+However, if they double up on the contributions for a total of $24,000 to their church in 2019, then their total itemized deductions will be $34,000 in 2019.
+In 2020 they will make no church contributions, but still use a full $24,400 (indexed for inflation) standard deduction.
 This strategy increases the tax savings of the contributions while maintaining the charitable giving goal.

 If you are over age 70 ½ and have an IRA, you should consider making charitable deductions directly from your IRA.
 This counts toward your required minimum distribution, lowers your AGI, and maximizes the use of your standard deduction.

 Before employing this strategy, be sure to talk to your tax advisor.